Differences Between Engineering and Engineering Technology Degree Programs

 Joseph Reutzel earned a degree in electrical engineering technology.

-"The hands-on training I got was very impressive."
-Read his feature story.
+"The hands-on training I got was very impressive," he said.

 From an educational standpoint, the measure of any undergraduate curriculum in engineering or engineering technology is its accreditation by ABET.
 This body accredits engineering technology programs through its Engineering Technology Accreditation Commission and engineering programs through its Engineering Accreditation Commission.

-The baccalaureate programs in civil, electrical, and mechanical engineering technology at Point Park University are fully accredited by the Engineering Technology Accreditation Commission of ABET (www.abet.org).
+The baccalaureate programs in civil, electrical, and mechanical engineering technology at Point Park University are accredited by the Engineering Technology Accreditation Commission of ABET (www.abet.org).
 The baccalaureate program in electrical engineering will seek accreditation by the Engineering Accreditation Commission at the earliest possible time after the first graduates are produced.

 John Kudlac, Ph.D., Discusses Engineering vs. Engineering Technology